moliver28/research-handbook/content/handbook/security/product-security/application-security/runbooks/working-with-sirt.md

 ## Situations where SIRT needs to be engaged

 - P1 vulnerabilities
+- Publicly known P2 vulnerabilities with a publicly available exploit
 - Secret leaks
 - Vulnerabilities that could result in account takeover
 - Vulnerabilities that lead to customer communications being required in addition the usual processes